jManAscending/DnDHouseRules/README.md

 If you have a class feature that says you can magically conjure or summon a weapon in your hand, it counts as a free object interaction, similar to actually drawing a weapon.

 ## Dual Creature Types
 Some creatures may have 2 separate creature types, determined on a case-by-case basis by the DM.
 As such, they are affected by anything that affects either of their creature types.
 However, if one of their creature types is immune to an effect but the other isn't, the effect is reduced in a way determined by the DM.
-For example, Warforged would be classified as both Construct and Humanoid, and would have advantage on saves vs Hold Person and similar magical effects.

-Planetouched races such as Tieflings and Aasimar (as well as Dhampirs) are considered purely Humanoid, but with non-humanoid heritage that is divinable by certain spells and magical effects, and may affect how they react to certain abjuration magic.
-Pure Undead creatures will never retain any semblance of their previous creature type, apart from appearance.
+Planetouched races such as Tieflings and Aasimar (including Warforged, for balance reasons) are considered Humanoid, but with non-humanoid influence that is divinable by certain spells and magical effects, and may affect how they react to certain abjuration magic.
+Undead creatures will never retain any semblance of their previous creature type, apart from appearance.

 ## Extended Sourcebooks
 Materials from all officially published WotC material are available, though some have changes listed in these rules.
 All UA material, Stream content, and any features that are setting-specific require DM approval and possible modification before using.